Eye Exam in Chicago, IL

-Indirect examination- requires a much brighter light, which Dr. Bello uses to examine the back of your eye, along with a magnifying lens.
+Indirect examination- requires a much brighter light, which Dr. Bello or Dr. Dhaliwal will use to examine the back of your eye, along with a magnifying lens.
 This allows him to see everything in great detail and in three dimensions.

 Slit lamp exam- used to get the best view at the back of your eye.
 This combines the use of the slit lamp and a special lens.